upros/acme-integrations/draft-ietf-acme-integrations.md

 Additionally, all Security Considerations in ACME in the following areas are equally applicable to ACME Integrations.

-The integration mechanisms proposed here will primarily use the DNS-01 challenge documented in {{RFC8555}} section 8.4.
+It is expected that the integration mechanisms proposed here will primarily use the DNS-01 challenge documented in {{RFC8555}} section 8.4.
 The security considerations in RFC8555 says:

    The DNS is a common point of vulnerability for all of these challenges.
 An entity that can provision false DNS records for a